davidbegin/python-in-the-morning/Week2/Saturday/README.md

 Abstract Alegebra
 =================

 - useful for programming

-- interfaces of AA, are similiar programming, API, contract
+- interfaces of AA, are similar programming, API, contract
   - numerical equations in the wild, what are the laws
     - 2 + 2
     - 100 - 19